clementzheng/mechamagnets/Taxonomy/README.md

 ## Haptic Mechanisms

 Commercial inputs rely on an assembly of different components to deliver haptic feedback and mechanical behavior.
 For instance, a mechanical keyboard button uses contact leaves to generate a “click” when it is pressed (haptic feedback), and a spring to push it back to its original position (mechanical behavior).
-In Mechamagnets, we investigated using only static magnets and 3D printing (Figure 2 bottom) to specify different unpowered haptic feedback as well as mechanical behaviors of inputs.
+In Mechamagnets, we investigated using only static magnets and 3D printing to specify different unpowered haptic feedback as well as mechanical behaviors of inputs.

 ![haptic mechanisms](hapticmechanisms.png)